 Kristi has worked as an instructional designer and adjunct faculty at Simmons University.
 In previous roles at the New Bedford Whaling Museum, Smithsonian Institute, and University of Richmond, Kristi focused on digital humanities projects that explore how we connect the past to the present in order to imagine a more equitable future.
 She is passionate about empowering marginalized communities to actively shape cultural memory for future generations in a way that represents all voices.

 Clare’s true occupation is as a milliner, creating multiple hats for herself everywhere she goes.
-She’s worked in every department of a photography gallery, as the event coordinator/alumni liaison/substitute teacher at a small independent school, as the database maintainer/research assistant/calendar keeper for a group of innovation and management researchers, and now as the compost watchdog/vinyl cutter whisperer/side-project logistics manager at LIL.
-She also is the outreach and communications lead for Perma.cc and has an MLIS from Simmons University.
+She’s worked in every department of a photography gallery, as the event coordinator/alumni liaison/substitute teacher at a small independent school, as the database maintainer/research assistant/calendar keeper for a group of innovation and management researchers, as the compost watchdog/vinyl cutter whisperer/side-project logistics manager at LIL, the outreach and communications lead for Perma.cc, and now LIL’s Product and Research Director.
+She has an MLIS from Simmons University.

 Ben has been a bookseller, an editorial assistant, and a cataloger, but the largest part of his work life has been as a reference librarian in a public library, where he was also a shop steward and treasurer of his local.
 Since then, he’s become a software developer, at first in support of Harvard’s open-access policies at the Office for Scholarly Communication; he now works on the infrastructure for all of LIL’s projects.